MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending.md

 **Use IP address management (IPAM) tool.** You should use and integrate an IPAM system into the vending process to streamline IP address assignment.

-**Grant app team autonomy.** Application teams are typically delegated with the rights to create subnets and even some virtual networks in the subscription.
+**Grant app team autonomy.** You should grant application teams with the rights to create subnets and even some virtual networks in the subscription.
 The platform team should always create virtual networks that peer to a central hub.

 **Enforce networking governance.** The platform team should enforce virtual network governance via (1) Azure policy assigned to the management group hierarchy or (2) Azure Virtual Network Manager and Security Admin Rules.
 For more information, see: